 It was wonderful waking up to a most beautiful view of the Tasman Sea, with wispy clouds coloured a warm orange by the morning sun, with cooling 12’C made more chilly by the ocean breeze.

-What gorgeous and serene ambience with not single ship in sight.
-Can you hear the whisper of the Tasman in the distance ?
+What gorgeous and serene ambience with not a single ship in sight.
+Can you hear the whisper of the Tasman in the distance?

 The chalets on the hill slope.
-Beautiful resort with spectacular view of the Tasman Sea.
+Beautiful resort with a spectacular view of the Tasman Sea.

 The resort Balinese-inspired Bersantai Day Spa relaxing surroundings high on the cliff tops will set you at ease immediately.